Documentary Now!

-Documentary Now! is an American mockumentary television series, created by Fred Armisen, Bill Hader, Seth Meyers, and Rhys Thomas, that premiered on August 20, 2015, on IFC.
+Documentary Now! is an American mockumentary television series created by Fred Armisen, Bill Hader, Seth Meyers, and Rhys Thomas, and premiered on August 20, 2015, on IFC.
 Armisen and Hader star in many episodes, and Thomas and Alex Buono co-direct most episodes.
 Hosted by Helen Mirren, the series spoofs celebrated documentary films by parodying the style of each documentary with a similar, but fictitious, subject.
 The third season premiered on February 20, 2019.
-On April 8, 2019, the series was renewed for a fourth season, which premiered on October 19, 2022 and will also be released on AMC+.
+On April 8, 2019, the series was renewed for a fourth season, which premiered on October 19, 2022 and was also released on AMC+.

 Premise

 Documentary Now! presents itself as a long-running news magazine for documentaries, initially celebrating its 50th season.
 Mirren appears at the beginning of each episode to introduce the "classic" documentary that the audience is about to see.